 What to expect and how you'll make an impact

-Climate change, pollution and development have seen coral reefs all over the world suffer and deteriorate.
-The Caribbean is no exception and its reefs have been showing the detrimental effects of increasing human activity for decades.
-This volunteer project in Belize has taken a proactive approach to help the marine ecosystems recover and ensure their health and survival long-term.
-As a Marine Conservation volunteer, you’ll assist local marine biologists to achieve this by gathering data, conducting surveys and removing invasive species.
+Climate change, pollution, development and the introduction of invasive species have seen coral reefs all over the world suffer and deteriorate.
+The Caribbean is no exception and its reefs have been showing the detrimental effects of increasing numbers of non-native Lionfish.
+This volunteer project in Belize has taken a proactive approach to help the marine ecosystems recover and ensure their health and survival long-term, by focusing on the management of the invasive Lionfish species.

-Volunteers can expect to take part in 12-13 dives each week which will be a combination of both shore dives and boat dives.
+Volunteers will take part in daily spearfishing to control the invasive, reef-destroying Lionfish and can expect to take part in 12-13 dives each week which will be a combination of both shore dives and boat dives.
 This usually works out to be two dives on Monday, three dives on Tuesday through to Thursday, one dive on Friday, and at least one night dive.

 On the Marine Conservation project activities vary depending on the season, but can include:

-- Learning how to protect reefs and marine animals from a warming planet
+- Learning about coral reefs and marine animals and discovering how we can protect our reefs from a warming planet.

-- Weekly beach and island trash and plastic removal on islands of the Belize Barrier Reef
+- Weekly beach and island trash/plastic removal on islands of the Belize Barrier Reef.